julianofoleiss/SOYPR/README.md

 ## Intact vs Defective Seeds

 The best result with region-aware partitioning was 99.32% (+-0.2) using Vit-Base features and a SVM tuned with the RBM kernel, making a final decision with the product rule.
 When each image from each seed was independently classified, the F1-score was 97% (+-0.8).

+# Acknowledgement

+This study was partly financed by the Universidade Tecnológica Federal do Paraná - UTFPR and COAMO Agroindustrial Cooperativa.

 # Citation